 Rationale

-Python became dominant because it was accessible.
-Over time, layers of frameworks accumulated to express what the language itself could not: computation graphs, differentiation, vectorization, and compilation.
-The result works.
-However, much of the mathematical structure of models is now expressed indirectly, through imperative control flow and auxiliary plumbing.
+While Python works, layers of frameworks accumulated over time to express what the language itself cannot: computation graphs, differentiation, vectorization, and compilation.
+This also comes at a cost: much of the mathematical structure of models is now expressed indirectly, through imperative control flow and auxiliary plumbing.

-This disconnect contrasts with the Lisp lineage.
-For decades, Lisp served as an environment for both symbolic and connectionist artificial intelligence research, from early systems on DEC PDP-10 machines to neural network frameworks such as LeCun’s Lush.
+This contrasts with Lisp, which served as an environment for both symbolic and connectionist artificial intelligence research, from early systems on DEC PDP-10 machines to neural network frameworks such as LeCun’s Lush.

-Across these domains, Lisp offered something essential: a way to represent computation explicitly.
-In this tradition, code is data, a concept known as homoiconicity.
-With Lisp, programs are data structures that a system can inspect, transform, and compose.
-This made it particularly well suited to building systems that operate on their own representations.
+Lisp represents computation explicitly.
+Programs are data structures that a system can inspect, transform, and compose, a concept known as homoiconicity.
+This allows building systems that operate on their own representations.

 Sheaf aims to bring homoiconicity to modern machine learning, and with that, the ability for a model to remain mere data that can observe and modify itself using the same tools it uses to manipulate tensors.

-The technical inspiration for Sheaf came from Clojure.
-Clojure demonstrated that a modern Lisp can coexist with a dominant ecosystem without replacing it, actually leveraging its runtime.
-Similarly, Sheaf was envisioned as a functional layer for model description, delegating the numerical execution to JAX.
-Its syntax is inspired by Clojure, adapted for tensor operations.
+The technical inspiration to get there came from Clojure.
+Clojure demonstrated that a modern Lisp can coexist with a dominant ecosystem without replacing it, but by building on top of its runtime instead.
+Sheaf follows the same approach: a functional layer for model description, delegating the numerical execution to XLA.
+Its syntax is also inspired by Clojure, adapted for tensor operations.

-The goal of Sheaf is not to replace existing AI tooling, and never will.
-The goal is to provide a space where a model's high-level representation and its machine-manipulable data structures remain the same.
+Sheaf does not aim to replace existing AI tooling.
+It provides a space where a model's high-level representation and its machine-manipulable data structures remain the same.